 Running Challenge #2: Negative split every run

 Arguably one of the most challenge aspects of running for just about everybody is trying to not let your body get tired.
-The more miles you run, the more tired you’ll begin to feel.
+The more miles you run or the more effort you put forth – the more tired you’ll begin to feel.

-But in a race or important run, the last thing you want to see is your pace getting slower as you run along.
+But in a race or hard workout, the last thing you want to see is your pace getting slower as you run along.

 This running challenge means committing to complete every run for 30 days with negative splits.
 Negative splits mean that each mile gets slightly faster than the previous.
 It could be faster by just 1 second per mile, or faster by 30 seconds.
 No matter how small the margin of increase is, it still counts.